3-dehydro-L-gulonate 2-dehydrogenase

-The 3 substrates of this enzyme are 3-dehydro-L-gulonate, NAD^{+}, and NADP^{+}, whereas its 4 products are (4R,5S)-4,5,6-trihydroxy-2,3-dioxohexanoate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are 3-dehydro-L-gulonic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 2,3-diketogulonic acid, reduced NADH, and a proton.
+The enzyme can also use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 3-dehydro-L-gulonate:NAD(P)^{+} 2-oxidoreductase.
 Other names in common use include 3-keto-L-gulonate dehydrogenase, 3-ketogulonate dehydrogenase, 3-keto-L-gulonate dehydrogenase, and 3-ketogulonate dehydrogenase.
 This enzyme participates in pentose and glucuronate interconversions and ascorbate and aldarate metabolism.